 These types of roofs come in many styles, with the simplest being a gable-ended roof (easily recognized by its triangular shape).
 There are more complex pitched roof designs, but no matter what, they all share the same main characteristic—rainwater flows off the sloping roof to the edges of the building.

-Flat roofing, on the other hand, is the most common type of roof for commercial buildings and is also a feature of modern architectural designs.
+Flat roofing, on the other hand, is the most common type of roof style for commercial buildings and is also a feature of modern architectural designs.

 Despite what the name implies, there is still a slope to a flat roof (oftentimes referred to as a low-slope roof).
 That very slight roof pitch encourages rainfall to flow to the edge of the building, as opposed to ponding in low areas of the building.